 # /!\ RPi3 Only! /!\ force_turbo=1 arm_freq=800Lastly, you can also disable the “FIQ Fix” that limits the number of USB interrupts.
 Less USB interrupts will create more latency when polling the samples out of the USB hardware with the risk of missing more buffers.
 To disable the “FIQ Fix”, you can add the following parameter to the line in /boot/cmdline.txt :

 Standard setup (non FlightAware)The whole process for setting up a high performance ADSB receiver has been simplified.
 For the Raspberry Pi 2 or 3, Odroid or Pine64 boards, you can use the following commands:

-FlightAware IntegrationThe easiest way to integrate Airspy into an existing FlightAware PiAware system is to feed dump1090 through its “MLAT result” port.
+FlightAware IntegrationThe easiest way to integrate Airspy into an existing FlightAware PiAware is described here.

 OperationOnce you have your decoder up and running, you can use any aircraft tracking software that supports the Beast or AVR formats.